flash-oss/medici/README.md

 - The project was rewritten with **TypeScript**.
 Types are provided within the package now.
 - Added support for MongoDB sessions (aka **ACID** transactions).
 See `IOptions` type.
 - Did number of consistency, stability, server disk space, and speed improvements.
+Balance querying on massive databases with millions of documents are going to be much-much faster now.
+Like 10 to 1000 times faster.
-- Mongoose v5 and v6 are supported now.
+- Mongoose v5 and v6 are both supported now.

+Major breaking changes:

+- The "approved" feature was removed.
+- Mongoose middlewares on medici models are not supported anymore.
+- The `.balance()` method does not support pagination anymore.
+- Rename constructor `book` -> `Book`.
+- Plus some other potentially breaking changes.
+See below.

+Step by step migration from v4 to v5.

+- Adapt your code to all the breaking changes.
+- On the app start medici (actually mongoose) will create all the new indexes.
+If you have any custom indexes containing the `approved` proprty, you'd ned to re-create those
+- You'd need to manually remove all the indexes which contain `approved` property in it.
+- Done.

 Technical changes of the release.

 - Added a `mongoTransaction`-method, which is a convenience shortcut for `mongoose.connection.transaction`.
 - Added async helper method `initModels`, which initializes the underlying `transactionModel` and `journalModel`.
 Use this after you connected to the MongoDB-Server if you want to use transactions.
 Or else you could get `Unable to read from a snapshot due to pending collection catalog changes; please retry the operation.` error when acquiring a session because the actual database-collection is still being created by the underlying mongoose-instance.
+- Added `syncIndexes`.
+Warning!
+This function will erase any custom (non-builtin) indexes you might have added.
 - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.
 - Added `maxAccountPath`.
 You can set the maximum amount of account paths via the second parameter of Book.
 This can improve the performance of `.balance()` and `.ledger()` calls as it will then use the accounts attribute of the transactions as a filter.
 - MongoDB v4 and above is supported.
 You can still try using MongoDB v3, but it's not recommended.